AlexanderBridson/DF-reference-website/README.md

     - The unit we use to fractionally divide the elements width in CSS Grid property is fr.
 Other possible units are percentages (%) or pixels (px).

 23. What is the area property in CSS grid we use for the child elements?
+    - for the child element in CSS Grip property we use the grid-area property.

 24. Which sub-property of display grid you can use to prevent displaying empty columns.
 Write a code example of that property.
+    - You can use the sub-property grid-gap to prevent/control displaying empty columns.
+        .grid.container {
+            display: grid
+            grid-templates-columns: auto auto auto auto;
+            grid-gap: 60px
+        }

 25. Explain the steps to add google fonts to your CSS file and how will you link it to the html file.
+    - The first step to adding google fonts to your CSS file is to go to google fonts.
+From there, once you find the font you need/like clikc it so you may see the full font family.
+Now you need to click the select button beside the type faces you want.
+Once you have your fonts selected you should see a pop up on the right side of your screen that says selected family.
+If you scroll all the way tot he bottom of that pop up there will be a section called "CSS rules to specify families".
+Select the text in that section, copy it and then past it into your CSS under body.
+To link it to your html, in the same pop up right above the "CSS rules to specify families" section theres a different section with text.
+Select that text, copy it and then pst it into the head of your html under the last <meta>.